The 50 Most Dangerous Bugs in America

 The tarantula hawk is one of the most venomous insects in the world.
 But lucky for us, this spider wasp’s target is not human, but arachnid.
 As its name suggests, these insects have a habit of hunting large tarantulas—and they are able to do so thanks to their paralyzing venom.
 For a human, a tarantula hawk bite will feel “instantaneous, electrifying, and totally debilitating,” according to Schmidt, but it isn’t strong enough to paralyze you.

 People really need to keep their dangerous insects on a tighter leash.
 In 1975, the German yellowjacket was accidentally introduced into the United States in Ohio, and the buzzing bullies have been a problem ever since.
-Yellowjackets will build their nests wherever they can find space—like in attics and under roofs—and should you disturb them, they aren’t afraid to sting you… repeatedly.
+Yellowjackets will build their nests wherever they can find space—like in attics and under roofs—and should you disturb them, they aren’t afraid to sting you…repeatedly.
 To prevent a painful situation, avoid leaving out food (they love anything sweet) and always keep your doorways and windows protected by a screen.
-And for more ways to enjoy your summer, try these 20 Surprising Things That Can Keep You Cooler.

 Regular houseflies are nothing to be afraid of.
 Botflies, on the other hand, are a menace.
 They lay their eggs on mosquitos, and those eggs subsequently end up on humans.
 When they hatch, the larvae burrow into the host’s skin and become parasitic.

 Do not pet this fuzzy wuzzy.
-Despite its cuddly appearance, the puss caterpillar is actually the most dangerous caterpillar in the United States.
+Despite its cuddly appearance, the puss caterpillar is actually the most dangerous caterpillar in the United States, according to National Geographic.
 Its fuzzy “hairs” are toxic spines that can stick your skin and spur a painful reaction.

 “A puss caterpillar sting feels like a bee sting, only worse,” entomologist Don Hall told National Geographic.
 “The pain immediately and rapidly gets worse after being stung, and can even make your bones hurt.”